Melbourne Funeral Directors, it’s a family business.

 Chapter House has the first Infant Hearse in Australia and specialises in caring for parents and families after an infant or young person has died.

 Liddy said “our Novella service provides supportive guidance to families in need of funeral arrangements every step of the way.
 Most funeral directors look after the funeral service and families are left to talk to the cemetery about a final resting place.
-Chapter House offers parents a full concierge service, whether it be driving with a family to a cemetery to make arrangements before the funeral, to specialised bereavement counselling if required.”
+We offer parents a full concierge service, whether it be driving with a family to a cemetery to make arrangements before the funeral, to specialised bereavement counselling if required.”

-Chapter House is very modern in its look, in comparison to other funeral homes in the industry, however, prides itself on going back to old school funeral directing service for families.
+We are very modern in our look, in comparison to other funeral homes in the industry.
+Our focus is going back to old school funeral directing servicing community and families.

 Troy said “Chapter House does not feel like a traditional funeral home with intention.
-We use digital displays to offer families their options, rather than the typical ‘coffin room’ which can be confronting and overwhelming.
 Our space is warm, inviting, classic with a modern edge, a place that is safe and not hurried.”

 Liddy said “My message is to slow down.
 If you need time, you should be provided with options that allow this.
 Allow your funeral director to lead you, not control you through a difficult time.”

-Chapter House is privately owned and currently has arranging offices at 400 High Street, Kew and Level 27, 101 Collins Street, Melbourne.
-Future arranging offices are planned across Melbourne.
-All Chapter House offices are and will be operated by partners of Chapter House Funerals Pty Ltd.
+Chapter House are Melbourne Funerals Directors and has arranging offices at 400 High Street, Kew and Level 27, 101 Collins Street, Melbourne.